Quote your fees?

 but instead, based on our reputation, marketing, friend's recommendations, and past experience with us or our business.

-When our clients or prospective clients come to us, it will always be an easier “YES” when they know what the price range is before they speak with us AND know all the value we deliver.
+When our clients or prospective clients come to us, it will always be an easier "YES" when they know what the price range is before they speak with us AND know all the value we deliver.

-I remember, one of my very first business coaches talked openly about the cost to work with him -- he had a $5,000 program.
-When I spoke with him on the phone to see if we were a good fit to work together, I already knew his fee was $5,000, so it was an easy ‘yes’, not an “I’ll think about it”.
+I remember one of my very first business coaches talked openly about the cost to work with him -- he had a $5,000 program.
+When I spoke with him on the phone to see if we were a good fit to work together, I already knew his fee was $5,000, so it was an easy 'yes', not an "I'll think about it".